 The Best Places to Eat Vegan in Portland, Oregon

-This Middle Eastern spot has arguably some of the best vegan fare in the city.
-AVIV focuses on perfecting Isrelie-inspired fare set among a rustic-chic setting.
+Plant Yourself: This Middle Eastern spot has arguably some of the best vegan fare in the city.
+AVIV focuses on perfecting Israeli-inspired fare set in a rustic-chic setting.
 Here you’ll find lots of small plates, perfect for sharing.
 With an assortment of filling delights, meat-eaters and veg-heads alike are enthralled with this place.

 Calling All: Hummus-obsessed, since here you’ll have your pick of nine different varieties.

-Order for a Crowd: The baba ganoush, any hummus, and the Truffle Mac & Cheese.
+Order for the Table: The baba ganoush, any hummus, and the Truffle Mac & Cheese.

 Don't Miss: The Falafel Plate, “Shawarma” made with soy chorizo alongside some other fixings.